 All full-time instructors hold Florida teaching certificates.
-The majority of instructors hold bachelor's degrees and 41% also have master's degrees or higher.
-Non-degreed instructors are experts within their field due to years of industry experience and certification.
-Career-technical instructors have a minimum of six years experience in their field or a bachelor's degree and two years experience in field.
+In addition, 53% of instructors hold bachelor's degrees or higher.
+Non-degreed instructors are experts within their field validated by years of industry experience and certification.
+Career-technical instructors have a minimum of six years' experience in their field or a bachelor's degree and two years' experience in field.
 All full time instructors, upon employment, participate in a new teacher orientation which is designed to support teachers' professional growth.
 The foundational principles of the program are the Florida Educator Accomplished Practices and the Professional Educator Competence for certification.
-All instructors maintain a close relationship with industry trends through their active industryspecific advisory committee members.
+All instructors maintain a close relationship with industry trends through their active industry-specific advisory committee members.
 A list of full and part-time instructors for certificate programs may be found in the back of this catalog.

-Lake Tech makes every effort to meet the needs of both enrolled students and those interested in program offerings.
-Applicants may apply online at www.laketech.org or in person in the Admissions Office, Monday, 8:00 a.m. to 6:30 p.m., Tuesday - Thursday, 8:00 a.m. to 4:00 p.m., and Friday, 8:30 a.m. to 4:00 p.m., except for scheduled holidays.
+Lake Technical College makes every effort to meet the needs of both enrolled students and those interested in program offerings.

+Applicants may apply online at www.laketech.org or in person in the Admissions Office, Monday, 8:00 a.m. to 6:30 p.m., Tuesday - Thursday, 8:00 a.m. to 4:30 p.m., and Friday, 8:30 a.m. to 11:30 a.m., except for scheduled holidays.
 Career advisors are available for educational and career counseling Monday, 8:00 a.m. to 6:00 p.m.
-Tuesday through Thursday 8:00 a.m. to 3:00 p.m. and Friday 8:30 a.m. until 12:00 p.m.
+Tuesday through Thursday 8:00 a.m. to 4:00 p.m. and Friday 8:30 a.m. until 11:00 a.m.